by Elizabeth Goodman Artis

 3. Because you can split the cost with a friend: Personal training doesn't have to be all that personal: According to Karp, many gyms are developing partner or buddy training programs or even training sessions with groups of three and four.
 In fact, a recent survey from IDEA found that 70 percent of U.S. gyms offer this type of training option.
 You still get personalized service at a much cheaper cost.
 Plus, there is a ton of research showing that exercising with a friend yields faster results than training alone.

-5. Because you lost the last five pounds--so you need a new fitness goal: Trainers themselves are often former (or current) athletes and know a thing or 20 about achieving more nuanced or competitive fitness goals.
+5. Because you need a new fitness goal: Trainers themselves are often former (or current) athletes and know a thing or 20 about achieving more nuanced or competitive fitness goals.
 Want to run a marathon, do a triathlon, or just sculpt a six-pack?
 A trainer who specializes in competitions, or who trains body builders, will know all sorts of tricks and tips specific to your goal.

 More on SHAPE: